 a/an: It used to be correct to use ‘an’ before an originally French word beginning with ‘h’ (which is silent in French) such as ‘hotel’.
 It was also considered correct to use ‘an’ before a word beginning with ‘h’ where the stress is on the second syllable, such as ‘horrific’.
 I think both rules are impossibly old-fashioned and should be discarded.
 Use ‘an’ in front of a set of initials which when spoken aloud start with a vowel, such as ‘an MP3 player’, or words beginning with a silent ‘h’ such as ‘an hour’ or ‘an honest man’.
 Otherwise if a word begins with an audible ‘h’ use ‘a’, as in ‘a hotel’ or ‘a horrific accident’.

-active and passive voice: Should not be confused.
+active and passive voice: These should not be confused.
+The active voice is for someone or something doing something.
+The passive voice is for something being done to someone or something.
 For example, ‘he shears/sheared the sheep’, but ‘the sheep was shorn’; ‘he mows/mowed the lawn’, but ‘the lawn has been mown’; ‘the torpedo sank the ship’, but ‘the ship was sunk by a torpedo’.
 It is a common error to say ‘the torpedo sunk the ship’.
 See past tense and past participle, below.

 adjectives and adverbs: Use sparingly or they can make the copy slow and tedious.
 Descriptive words are fine for novels, less so for journalism.
 You do not need to hyphenate adverbial compounds where the adverb ends in ‘-ly’, such as 'the stylishly dressed man'.
 Use a hyphen only when the adverb does not end in ‘-ly’, such as ‘the well-dressed man.’
 When the same form of words appears after the noun, do not hyphenate.
 For example ‘the man was well dressed’.